NiklasPfister/adaXT/docs/user_guide/creatingPredictor.md

         return prediction

 ```

-The PredictorQuantile needs no initialization beyond what is done by the regular
-Predictor, and so it does not implement any special attributes or the
-\_\_init\_\_ function.
-Next, inside the predict method, we define the types of
+Here, we first define the types of the variables used.
+This allows Cython to
-the variables used.
-This allows cython for greater optimisation, which leads to
+optimize the code, which leads to a faster prediction runtime.

-a faster prediction time.
-Then, we check the kwargs for the key "quantile".
-Any
+Next, we check the kwargs for the key `quantile`.
+Any keyword arguments passed
-keyword arguments passed to the DecisionTree.predict is passed directly to the
+to the DecisionTree.predict is passed directly to the Predictor.predict, meaning
-Predictor.predict, meaning that we can access the desired quantile from the
+that we can access the desired quantile from the predict signature without having
-predict signature without having to changed anything else.
-As we allow for
+to changed anything else.
+As we want to allow for multiple quantiles to be
-multiple quantiles, we have to setup the prediction variable depending on if the
+predicted at the same time, we have to initalize the `prediction` variable differently
-quantile is a Squence or just a single element.
-Then we can proceed by going
+depending on whether `quantile` is a Sequence or just a single element.
-through the tree.

-For every observation, we go to the root node and loop as long as we are in a
+Finally, we iterate over the tree: For every observation, we go to the root node
-DecisionNode.
-We can check if we are split to the left or the right, and
+and loop as long as we are in a DecisionNode.
+In each step, we check if we split
-traverse down the tree.
+to the left or the right, and traverse down the tree.
+Once `cur_node` is no longer

-Once the cur_node is no longer an instance of the DecisionNode, then we have
+an instance of the DecisionNode, we know that we have reached a LeafNode.
-reached a LeafNode.
-We can access all Y values via self.Y(.base has to be added,
+We can access all Y values via `self.Y.base` ('.base' has to be added,
 as we are indexing with a list of elements) and the indices of the elements
-within the LeafNode via cur_node.indices.
+within the LeafNode via `cur_node.indices`.
 As we only have a single Y output
 value, we simply want the first column of Y. This is then repeated for the rest
-of the given X values.
+of the provided X values.

 ### The forest_predict method

 The forest_predict method looks a lot more intimidating, but is just as
-straight forward as working with the predict method.
-Here is the overview:
+straightforward as the predict method.
+Here is the code:

 ```cython
 def predict_quantile(